Cancer Epigenetic Biology and Therapeutics

 Tumours are not only made up of cancerous cells, but also contain normal cells of different origins.
 These form what is known as the tumour microenvironment (TME) and mainly consists of immune cells, fibroblasts and endothelial cells.
 The interaction between the TME and cancer cells is critical in tumour progression and metastasis, thus targeting these cells is a very compelling therapeutic approach.

-Our group is investigating how the epigenome of the cells that make up the TME is re-shaped to promote the metastatic capabilities of cancer cells Our overarching aim is to use epigenetic-based drugs to specifically target malignant pathways that are activated in the cells from the TME.
-For example, one of our major interests is to use epigenetic drugs as new immune therapeutic approach, or in combination with existing checkpoint inhibitors.
+Our group is investigating how the epigenome of the cells that make up the TME is re-shaped to promote the metastatic capabilities of cancer cells.
+Our overarching aim is to use epigenetic-based drugs to specifically target malignant pathways that are activated in the cells from the TME.
+For example, one of our major interests is to use epigenetic drugs as a new immune therapeutic approach, or in combination with existing checkpoint inhibitors.

 Our aims